My journey with stress

 The lifestyle didn't align with my values or beliefs, so I soon left the hustle and bustle of the city to start working with young people in my local community.

-And it was fulfilling.
-I felt I was able to pay forward some of the support I'd received from others after being asked to leave home at 17 years old (a story for another day, perhaps!).
+It was fulfilling.
+I felt I could pay forward some of the support I'd received from others after being asked to leave home at 17 years old (a story for another day, perhaps!).

-I then trained to become a counselling therapist before setting up a counselling service for the young people within a pupil referral unit in south London.
+I then trained as a counselling therapist before setting up a counselling service for young people within a pupil referral unit in south London.

 I was fortunate to lead a great team of people who were passionate about investing their time, skills, and energy in the next generation.
-We had some fun times!
+We had some fun!

 But as the church grew, so did my responsibilities.
-And with a growing family, I began to notice the alarming sense of disconnect that often accompanies stress.
+And with a growing family, I noticed the alarming disconnect that often accompanies stress.

 It took about two years after first noticing this before deciding something needed to change.
 But it wasn't an easy decision to make.
-In fact, it was one of the most stressful periods of my life.
+It was one of the most stressful periods of my life.

 There were some tears, hours of therapy, and plenty of helpful conversations with a coach before I arrived at a place where I felt able to decide on doing what I believed was best...

-Looking back, I now see where a lot of my stress had come from leaning into the expectations of others in an effort to gain their affirmation and win their approval.
-I also see where this was a no-win situation.
+Looking back, I now see that a lot of my stress came from leaning into others' expectations to gain their affirmation and approval.
+This was a no-win situation.

 Maybe you can relate?
 And maybe, like me, you can see where unmanaged stress could do untold damage to your health, relationships, business, career, and other important areas of your life.